electron/electron/docs/development/releasing.md

 This document describes the process for releasing a new version of Electron.

+## Set your tokens and environment variables
+You'll need Electron S3 credentials in order to create and upload an Electron release.
+Contact a team member for more information.

+There are a handful of `*_TOKEN` environment variables needed by the release
+scripts:

+* `ELECTRON_GITHUB_TOKEN`:
+Create this by visiting https://github.com/settings/tokens/new?scopes=repo
+* `APPVEYOR_TOKEN`:
+Create a token from https://windows-ci.electronjs.org/api-token If you don't have an account, ask a team member to add you.
+* `CIRCLE_TOKEN`:
+Create a token from "Personal API Tokens" at https://circleci.com/account/api

+Once you've generated these tokens, put them in a `.env` file in the root directory of the project.
+This file is gitignored, and will be loaded into the environment by the release scripts.

 ## Determine which branch to release from

 - **If releasing beta,** run the scripts below from `master`.